compunautics/compunaut_rundeck_jobs/docs/print_ops/components.rst

 technician to complete preparations - or clean a finished print - the concept of "filament availability" is present in Compunaut as well.

-Recall the 'print bool' from the `Register Filament<>`_ job.
+Recall the 'print bool' from the `Register Filament <https://compunaut-rundeck-jobs.readthedocs.io/en/latest/print_ops/components.html#register-filament>`_ job.
 This is how a filament is marked available and unavailable.
-In this job, the bool is changed to mark the filament available and open the printer up to receiving new print orders.
+In this job the bool is changed to mark the filament available and open the printer up to receiving new print orders.

 It works by allowing the technician to target any node with the 'octoprint_printer' tag, logs in as the 'rundeck-svc' user, and then executes the script below.

 .. literalinclude:: scripts/make_available.py

-This job is used as part of the Workflow `04 Mark Filament Available<>`_ job, and it will timeout after 5 minutes.
+This job is used as part of the Workflow `04 Mark Filament Available <https://compunaut-rundeck-jobs.readthedocs.io/en/latest/print_ops/workflow.html#mark-filament-available>`_ job, and it will timeout after 5 minutes.

 Mark Filament Unavailable
 -------------------------